 Another way Suzana is keeping things running smoothly is by ensuring communication lines remain open.

 “I have always valued great communication with my clients and tenants and I wasn’t about to let that go”.

-Utilising technology to her advantage, Suzana has set up highly secure video and audio software to allow for the private discussion of any concerns or queries with tenants.
+Utilizing technology to her advantage, Suzana has set up highly secure video and audio software to allow for the private discussion of any concerns or queries with tenants.

 “It keeps the tenants happy because it means issues can be rectified quickly.
-It also means the properties continue to be leased and of course the owners love that too”.
+It also means the properties continue to be leased and of course, the owners love that too”.

 It’s yet to be determined exactly what a post-COVID world will look like for Real Estate, but Suzana certainly seems to be at the front of the action.